History of autism: Notable autism history books

+Neurodiversity and autism as a spectrum (since 2013)

+In 2013, the DSM-5 eliminated Asperger's disorder as a separate diagnosis, instead considering autism to be a spectrum disorder referred to as autism spectrum disorder (ASD).
+Both in the research community and among autistic people, there is ongoing debate about whether autism should be considered a disorder, or whether it should be thought of as merely a different way of being.

+DSM-5

 In May 2013, the DSM-5 was released.
-It combined "autistic disorder", "Asperger's syndrome", "CDD" and "PDD-NOS" into the broader concept of "autism spectrum disorder" (ASD), and discontinued the four earlier conditions.
-It also grouped the symptoms into two groups - impaired social communication and/or interaction, and restricted and/or repetitive behaviors.
-The new definition was narrower than the collective definitions of its DSM-IV predecessors had been, reducing the number of neurodiverse people covered by it.
+It combined "autistic disorder", "Asperger's disorder", "CDD" and "PDD-NOS" into the broader concept of "autism spectrum disorder" (ASD), and discontinued the four earlier conditions.
+It also grouped the symptoms of ASD into two groups - impaired social communication and/or interaction, and restricted and/or repetitive behaviors.
+The new definition was narrower than the collective definitions of its DSM-IV predecessors had been, reducing the number of neurodivergent people covered by it.
+One study found 10-40% of people covered by the immediately previous definitions were not covered by that in the DSM-5.

 The DSM-5 assigned three "severity levels" for ASD, with people in level 1 "requiring support", level 2 "requiring substantial support" and level 3 "requiring very substantial support".
-Many autism activists believe the autistic spectrum should not be measured in this way, as it doesn't take into account the greatly varying attributes the people in the different severity levels have.
+Some autism activists believe the autistic spectrum should not be measured in this way, as it does not take into account the greatly varying attributes the people in the different DSM severity levels have, or that support needs can be context-dependent.

 DSM publishers, the American Psychiatric Association, said that "The revised diagnosis represents a new, more accurate, and medically and scientifically useful way of diagnosing individuals with autism-related disorders."
 It also noted that the conditions that the new ASD condition replaced "were not consistently applied across different clinics and treatment centers".

+A new condition of social (pragmatic) communication disorder (SCD) was added.
+This does not apply to people who fulfil all of the ASD criteria, but to those who only have the social communication difficulties found in the ASD definition.
+(It drew on the earlier concepts of "semantic pragmatic disorder" and "pragmatic language impairment.")

+Another new condition was avoidant/restrictive food intake disorder (ARFID).
+A 2023 study found that 21% of autistic people had ARFID features.

 "Schizoid personality disorder", "avoidant personality disorder" and "selective mutism" remained.

+Another major change in this edition of the DSM was allowing individuals to be diagnosed with both ASD and ADHD.
+Previously, under the DSM's rules people could only be diagnosed as having one of their antecedent conditions.
+There is evidence to suggest that a majority of people with ASD also have ADHD.

+Similarly, people diagnosed with ASD could now also be diagnosed with other commonly co-morbid psychiatric syndromes such as social anxiety disorder, oppositional defiant disorder and developmental coordination disorder.